vukics/cppqed/doc/installationGuide.markdown

 #### Boost

-If your Boost version is too old, if you installed Canopy Python above or if you have installed a new compiler, you need to compile Boost.
+If your Boost version is too old or if you installed Canopy Python above, you need to compile Boost.
 The following commands will install boost-1.55.0 to `$PREFIX`:

     cd $BUILDDIR
     wget http://sourceforge.net/projects/boost/files/boost/1.55.0/boost_1_55_0.tar.bz2/download -O boost_1_55_0.tar.bz2